Icinga/icinga2/doc/6-object-types.md

   DbCatRetention       | Retention data         | Icinga Web 2
   DbCatStateHistory    | Historical state data  | Icinga Web 2

-Multiple categories can be combined using the `|` operator.
 In addition to the category flags listed above the `DbCatEverything` flag may be used as a shortcut for listing all flags.

+> **Note**
+>
+> The previous way of defining the `categories` attribute e.g.
+> `DbCatProgramStatus | DbCatState` was deprecated in 2.5 and will
+> be removed in future versions.

 External interfaces like Icinga Web 2 require everything except `DbCatCheck` which is the default value if `categories` is not set.